JigsawStack/jigsawstack-js/README.md

 ## Learn more

-To learn more about all available JigsawStack AI services, view the [Documentation](https://docs.jigsawstack.com) or [Website](https://jigsawstack.com).
+To learn more about all available Soham AI services, view the [Documentation](https://docs.jigsawstack.com) or [Website](https://jigsawstack.com).

 ## All APIs